lachlan-bennetts/lachlan-bennetts/README.md

 ## :sassy_man:  About me:
 - :round_pushpin: Sydney, Australia
 - :briefcase: Full Stack Product Engineer/ Back End Product Engineer
-- :school: Previously a Bachelor of Sceience(Chemistry Major), Now a full blown Product Engineer!
+- :school: Previously a Bachelor of Science(Chemistry Major), working in that space for a number of years, took a leap of faith and I am now a full blown Product Engineer!
 - :technologist: Highly proficient in Typescript, React, NestJS, Express and more JS plugins.
 - :grin: Looking for a job as a Mid Level Full Stack Product Engineer.
 - :notebook: [My Resume](https://drive.google.com/file/d/1fLp990-kBAUNVz7SPHRN3Hg4YZhQfBR2/view?usp=sharing)